 There are so many cute crochet and maker themed mugs out there.
 3AMGrace Designs has some really adorable mugs and so does Etsy.
 I also think this Accio Yarn mug from Amazon is really cute and is great Christmas gift idea for crocheters that are also Harry Potter fans as well.

 11. Personalized Tags

 If the crocheter in your life sells their projects or just likes to add a beautiful finishing touch, try getting some personalized tags for them to add to their projects.
-I get my personalized faux suede tags from Unwrapped Yarn on Etsy and they are perfect.

 12. Gauge Swatch Measurement Tool

 Gauge is the measurement of stitches and rows in a given measured space and it plays a huge role in crochet.
 I have a gauge swatch measurement tool that has a window in it to make counting my stitches to get that measurement a breeze.
 Unwrapped Yarn on Etsy has both pre-made styles and personalized styles.
 I got mine from her and it is by far one of my favourite tools to use and one of my favourite Christmas gift ideas for crocheters.

 If your crocheter makes stuffed animals, then they need to have good quality safety eyes for that professional polished look.
 This set on Amazon is the one I use and order over and over again.
 It comes with a variety of sizes which is handy.

 14. Crochet Pattern Books